grafana/grafana-infinity-datasource/CONTRIBUTING.md

 - `cd website & yarn dev` - To build and see the changes of docs website
 - `cd website & yarn build` - To build the docs website

+## Testing

+Unit tests are based on [vitest](https://vitest.dev/) framework.
+In order to run unit tests, execute `yarn test` or `yarn vitest --run` command.
+To run tests on watch mode, execute `yarn vitest`.

 ## Heroku deploy

 In most cases, heroku instance will be deployed automatically.
 To manually deploy the heroku instance, perform the following commands.